gourlaysama/girouette/README.md

 girouette 0.4.0
 ```

-You can also build a fully static linux binary using the MUSL libc:
+You can also build a fully static linux binary using the MUSL libc.
+After installing musl
+(`musl-tools` on Ubuntu, `musl-libc-static` on Fedora), run:

 ```sh
 $ rustup target add x86_64-unknown-linux-musl # run this only once